konghot/aroworkshop/_entries/03-10 aso-blobstore.md

     Or, if you'd rather not live on the edge, feel free to download it first.

-1. Create an Azure Key Vault in the resource group we created using the ASO above.
+1. Create an Azure Key Vault instance in the resource group we created using the ASO above.

     ```
     az keyvault create -n $KEYVAULT_NAME --resource-group ${PROJECT_NAME}-rg --location $REGION